 #3.
 White Noise Machine

-Newborns find complete silence a little disconcerting as they are used to the sounds inside your body.
+Newborns find complete silence a little disturbing as they are used to the sounds inside their bodies.

-It’s advisable to invest in a white noise machine to help your little one fall asleep easily.
+It’s advisable to invest in a white noise machine to help your little one fall asleep quickly.

 Bath and Grooming